-If you have been abused or neglected at Adloff Place, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Adloff Place, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Adloff Place is an Illinois nursing home.
 Adloff Place is part of Home and Environments for Living and Programs Inc. Adloff Place is located at 50 Adloff Lane, Springfield, IL 62703 with telephone number 217-786-3109.
 Adloff Place has 16 skilled beds and 14 staffing members on the Illinois Department of Public Health website.
 The Illinois Nursing Home Care Act governs Adloff Place.